ZenGirl/JFormalize/README.md

 While it is humorous to think of JSON involving solemnity, officialness or legality, it certainly involves ceremony.

-This gem provides a simple way to validate a file, load it as JSON, parse it and formalize objects according to a provided schema into ruby objects.
+This gem provides a simple way to validate an incoming JSON string, load it, parse it and formalize objects according to a provided schema into ruby objects.

 This involves a process like this: